boitum3l0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 T.7 A shell script that creates a specific file name T.8 Write a script that writes into a file
-T.9 a script that duplicates the last line of the file iacta
+T.9 a script that duplicates the last line of the file iacta T.10 a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders